Welcome to Camp Kesem UCSD

 Welcome Visitors!
 Here, you can find the most up-to-date information and resources you need about our unique camp.
 Thanks for stopping by!

-Feel free to report any dead links or missing information to Buster & Clover at firstname.lastname@example.org.
+Feel free to report any dead links or missing information to Batgirl & Buster at email@example.com.

 In 2000, a group of college students at Stanford University started the first Camp Kesem.
 These students wanted to create a magical summer camp experience for children with parents who have cancer.
 Today, Camp Kesem has grown to become a national organization that serves hundreds of children in need all over the country.
 Each year since its founding, Camp Kesem continually improves upon its model, finding new tools for inspiring and empowering students so they can become better leaders who in turn run even richer and more fruitful Camp Kesem programs.
-Between 2001 and 2010, Camp Kesem grew from a single campus hosting 37 campers to a national movement serving over 1000 campers at 23 camps.
+Between 2001 and 2013, Camp Kesem grew from a single campus hosting 37 campers to a national movement serving over 2000 campers at 37 camps.
+This year, there will 14 new chapters and we’re hoping to serve a total of 2873 campers.

 About our Camp